alpesis-robotics/drone-planner/README.md

 $ git clone https://github.com/udacity/FCND-Motion-Planning
 ```

-Integrated into the project with some modification as below:
+Integrated into the project with some modifications as below:

 ![Step3_Reposity](./images/Step3_Repository.png)